Business Partner Conflict Makes Everything Feel Harder Than It Should

 Business Partner Conflict · Cofounder Coaching · Trust Repair

-If any of this sounds familiar
+If any of the sounds familiar

-- The same conversation keeps happening, different topic, same tension underneath
+- The same conversation keeps happening.
+Different topic, same tension underneath.

-- There's a quiet dread before certain meetings, and an emotional hangover after
+- There's a quiet dread before certain meetings, and an emotional hangover after.

-- You're avoiding the one topic that matters, because last time it made things worse
+- You're avoiding the one topic that matters, because last time it made things worse.

-- Resentment is building quietly, and the team is starting to notice
+- Resentment is building quietly, and the team is starting to notice.

-- You're spending more energy managing the partnership than building the business
+- You're spending more energy managing the partnership than building the business.

-- Trust has been damaged and you're not sure how to repair it
+- Trust has been damaged and you're not sure how to repair it.

 And underneath all of it, you care about this partnership.
 You’ve put everything into it.
-You can’t afford to lose it.
-And something has to change before it gets worse.

 Conflict Isn’t the Problem.
 The Pattern Underneath It Is.